 Villa Armi is located in Episkopi Rethymno on the Greek island of Crete.
 This detached vacation rental property is air-conditioned and sleeps up to 10 people (8 adults and 2 children) with 4 bedrooms, 3 bathrooms along with private swimming pool and sea views.
 The villa is walking distance to the beach and restaurants.

-Villa Astro is located in Agia Triada / Rethymno on the Greek island of Crete.
-This detached vacation rental property is air-conditioned and sleeps up to 8 people with 4 bedrooms, 4 bathrooms along with private swimming pool and sea views.
-The villa is walking distance to the beach and restaurants.
+Villa Simela is located in Prines Rethymno on the Greek island of Crete.
+This detached vacation rental property is air-conditioned and sleeps up to 4 people with 3 bedrooms, 3 bathrooms along with private swimming pool (South Facing) and sea views.
+The villa is walking distance to restaurants.